BANKS DODGY DEALS CAMPAIGNS

 What must happen

-Banks and other financial institutions must demand that Rio Tinto adheres to international human rights and environmental standards.
-Rio Tinto must also take responsibility for those adversely affected by its global operations and actively engage in effective remediation efforts.
+Banks must urgently take action requiring Rio Tinto to comply with international human rights and environmental standards as a prerequisite for financing.
+Additionally, Rio Tinto must take responsibility for harms caused by its global operations, including the remediation of affected communities.

 About